mandylegend/News-Sentiment-Analysis-/README.md

 ## Note :- If github link does not work please copy and past it in browser
-## For security reasons, I've removed my API key from the code.
+## For security reasons, I've removed my News API key from the code.
 Please paste your own valid API key into the apiKey field to use the application

 Explanation :-